arvak7/uter-mreus/README.md

 ## Status
 - `Milestone 1` we have a microservice project with eureka and zuul.
 We store data in a MySql DB named 'uster'.
 At this moment we can store only one driver and one vehicle for a trip.
+- `Milestone 2` The functionality of having multiple vehicles and drivers for a single trip has been added.
+Furthermore, at the code level, the responsibility has been separated by adding a service layer.